BenSheridanEdwards/Makers_Portfolio/README.md

 #### Project Details:
 - [Takeaway (GitHub Respository)](https://github.com/BenSheridanEdwards/Makers_Takeaway_Ruby)
 - Technologies Used: Ruby, RSpec, Twilio
-- Skills Learnt: Fundamentals of Ruby class structure and test-driven development (TDD)
+- Skills Learnt:
+  * How to plan my programs structure to separate concerns and ensure single responsibility
+  * How to incorporate Ruby gems
+  * The importance of testing behaviour, rather than state

 <a name="Week-1"><br></a>
 ## Week 1 - Ruby Projects - Boris Bikes & Airport